 Lacock Village & Abbey.

 Historical buildings of note in the village include the Tithe barn, the old work house and the medieval church.
-Although the village and Abbey are now owned and managed by the National Trust, Lacock is still a working village with its own community.
-I’m sure living in a visitor attraction must have its ups and downs, but some residents are making the most of it.
-Loved spotting this cake stand with an honesty box outside one of the traditional stone cottages.
-Cottage industry in action!
+The village and Abbey are now cared for by the National Trust, Lacock is still a working village with a resident community.

 Imber: The Lost Village